pietervdvn/ALGT/src/Assets/Manual/Thesis/1IntroductionRequirements.md

 =================================================

 Computers are complicated machines.
-A modern CPU (anno 2017) contains around _2 billion_ transistors and switches states around _4 billion_ times a second.
-Controlling these machines is hard; controlling them with low-level commands has been an impossible task for decades.
-Luckily, higher level programming languages have been created.
+A modern CPU (anno 2017) contains around _2 billion_ transistors and flips states around _4 billion_ times a second.
+Controlling these machines is hard; controlling them with low-level assembly has been an impossible task for decades.
+Luckily, higher level programming languages have been created to ease this task.

 However, creating such programming languages is a hard task too.
 Aside from the technical details of executing a language on a specific machine, languages should be formally correct and strive to minimize errors made by the human programmer, preferably without hindering creating usefull programs.
-This is a huge task; several approaches to solve this complex problem have been tried, all with their own trade-offs.
+This is a huge task; several approaches to solve this complex problem have been tried, all with their own trade-offs - such as usage of typecheckers, amongst other choices.
+Another hindrance is the lack of common jargon and tools supporting this jargon to support programming language design.

  Representing arbitrary semantics
 ----------------------------------

 _Program Language Design_ is a vast and intriguing field.
 As this field starts to mature, a common jargon is starting to emerge among researchers to formally pin down these programming languages and concepts.
-This process was started by John Backus Naur in 1963, by introducing _BNF_, where the __syntax__ of a language could be formally declared.
+This process was started by John Backus Naur in 1963, by introducing _BNF_, where the __syntax__ of a language can be formally declared.
 Due to its simplicity and ease to use, it has become a standard tool for any language designer and has been used throughout of the field of computer science.

 Sadly, no such formal language is availabe to reason about the __semantics__ of a programming language.
 Researchers often use _natural deduction_ to denote semantics.
-We crystallize this by introducing a tool which allows the direct input of such rules, allowing manipulation directly on the parsetrees, giving rise to __parsetree oriented programming__, providing an intuitive interface to formally create programming languages, reason about them and execute them.
+We crystallize this by introducing a tool which allows the direct input of such rules -allowing manipulation directly on the parsetrees- giving rise to __parsetree oriented programming__ and providing an intuitive interface to formally create programming languages, reason about them and execute them.

 By explicitly stating the semantics of a programming language as formal rules, these rules can be automatically transformed and programming languages can be automatically changed.